NVIDIA/grcuda/NOTES.md

 ## API Design

-Dependencies can be explicitely specified by the user using handles, or we can try inferring dependencies automatically
+Dependencies are inferred automatically, instead of being manually specified by the user using handles
  1. Automatic dependency inferring is more interesting from a research perspective, and *cleaner* for end-users
      * One option is to perform synchronization *white-listing*: have explicit sync points after every kernel call, and remove dependencies if possible.
-      **Pro:** it should be better at guaranteeing correctness. **Cons:** finding if we *do not* have a dependency is more complex that finding if we have one
+      **Pro:** it should be better for guaranteeing correctness. **Cons:** finding if we *do not* have a dependency is more complex than finding if we have one
      * The other option is *black-listing*, i.e. do not have any sync point and add them if a dependency is found.
-      This is the option currently used: it is simpler, faster, and so far I could not find cases where the 2 approaches are not identical
+      This is the option currently used: it is simpler, faster, and provides identical results to the other approach
  2. The API needs ways to modify the scheduling policy, if desired (e.g. go back to fully synchronized execution)
      * Context startup option?
 Easy, but cannot be modified
      * Expose a function in the GrCUDA DSL?
 More flexibility, but changing options using the DSL is not very clean
- 3. How to handle CPU control flow?
-In GrCUDA we are not aware of `if` and `for` loops on the host side
+ 3. ~~How to handle CPU control flow?
+In GrCUDA we are not aware of `if` and `for` loops on the host side~~
      * The DAG is built dynamically: we need to update it as we receive scheduling orders, and decide if we can execute or not.
 We don't care about the original control flow
  4. How do we identify if a **parameter is read-only**?
 If two kernels use the same parameter but only read from it, they can execute in parallel
      * This is not trivial: LLVM can understand, for example, if a scalar value is read-only, but doing that with an array is not always possible